 Implementing tools that are compatible with all others is a constant challenge in today’s tech landscape.
 So, selecting tools that provide an open API is crucial for ensuring data systems are properly integrated.

 API integration also allows CRE brokerages to be more nimble with their property data.
-Whether your firm seeks to integrate a research platform, a commission tool, internal database or CRM, with another web tool, an API integration is necessary.
+If your firm seeks to integrate a research platform, a commission tool, an internal database or CRM, with another web tool—API integration is necessary.

 Buildout’s customers use our API to integrate their existing systems and further reduce duplicate data entry.
 This allows them to further unlock the value of data in their marketing.

 You may run into difficulty managing multiple tools that weren’t built from the start to speak to each other when using API integration.
 Consider looking into a single platform that connects all your tools directly when customizing your systems.

 Buildout was created to ensure brokers and marketers at firms of all sizes could overcome the challenges of maintaining accurate listing information and ensuring proper data integration across tools.

 With Buildout, CRE professionals at brokerages can achieve fully integrated data systems that streamline and scale operations, ensuring firms can grow sustainably.